Superconductor spintronics: Modeling spin and charge accumulation in out-of-equilibrium NS junctions subjected to Zeeman magnetic fields: Results for an applied DC voltage

 To check this, we write down the self-consistent and non-self-consistent solutions of the equations of motion in the linear limit (small $\mu_s$).
 In this regime we can perform a Taylor expansion of Eq.~(\ref{accu_eq}) in $\mu_S$, $S= \hbar \rho_0 \rho(\mu_BH) \mu^{nsc}_s$, which together with the condition $\I^i_s=S/\tau_s$ yields \be \mu_s^{nsc}=\tau_s[\hbar \rho_0 \rho(\mu_BH)]^{-1} \I^i_s(V). \ee We can also solve the equations of motion self-consistently by making a Taylor expansion of Eq.~(\ref{spin_current_NM}) in $\mu_s$ \be \I^i_s=\I^i_s(V)+(2 g_{ns}\hbar/e^2) \rho(\mu_B H) \mu^{sc}_s =S/\tau_s, \ee with $g_{ns}=(2 \pi e^2 /\hbar) \rho_F |\T^i|^2 \rho_0$ is the normalized conductance of the injection junction.
 Noting that $S=2 \hbar \rho_0 \rho(\mu_BH) \mu^{sc}_s$, we find \be \mu_s^{sc}= \frac{\tau_s [\hbar \rho_0 \rho(\mu_BH) ]^{-1}\I^i_s(V) }{1- 2\tau_s g_{ns}/e^2 \rho_0} \ee and $\mu^{sc}_s/\mu^{nsc}_s=1/(1- 2\tau_s g_{ns}/e^2 \rho_0)$.
 In our numerical calculations we will set $g_{ns}/e^2 \rho_0=1$, so that $\tau_s$ is measured in units of $e^2 \rho_0/g_{ns}$.
 Indeed, it seems that in the linear limit, the non-self-consistent and self-consistent approaches differ by a simple numerical factor, which converges to $1$ when $\tau_s \ll 1$.
 This observations has been checked numerically in the right plot in Fig.~\ref{fig:Fig1} where we have plotted the accumulated $\mu_s$ calculated using the non-self-consistent and the self-consistent approach (with a correcting factor of $1/(1-2 \tau_s)$ taken into account).
 Indeed we see that the two give the same result in the linear (small $V$) regime.

-It appears thus that the effect of solving the equations of motion in a self-consistent or non-self-consistent manner is mainly quantitative (an overall numerical factor), which is however very important if we are interested in extracting the value of the spin relaxation time from a fit of the experimental data for an applied DC voltage.
-A factor of $10$ difference arising in the model from the self-consistency can give thus a factor of $10$ error in the estimation of the spin-relaxation time.\\
+It appears thus that the effect of solving the equations of motion in a self-consistent or non-self-consistent manner is mainly quantitative (an overall numerical factor), which is however very important if we are interested in extracting the value of the spin relaxation time from a fit of the experimental data for an applied DC voltage. \\